masarabbit/sei_project_2/README.md

 *  Battle Stats (Hit Points, Speed etc)
 *  Shiny sprite (rare alternative colour of the Pokémon)

 This was tricky because these information were on different parts of the API, which were not availble in the data initially requested.
 So further API request was made once data for all Pokémon were available.
-By default, 'currentPokemon' was set as the first Pokémon in the data, which is Bulbasaur. 'currentPokemon' was set as the dependency array for 'useEffect' below:
+By default, 'currentPokemon' was set as the first Pokémon in the data, which is Bulbasaur.
+To do this, 'currentPokemon' was set as the dependency array for `useEffect` below:

 ```